knative/docs/docs/install/installing-istio.md

 **Note:** This method is only for development purposes.
 The production readiness of the above installation method is not ensured.
 For a production-ready installation, see the `helm` installation method above.

-If you follow either of the above steps, your service and deployment for the local gateway are both named `cluster-local-gateway`, and you do not need to update gateway configmap `config-istio` under `knative-serving` namespace, because Knative Serving can by default use the local gateway with the name `cluster-local-gateway`.
+After you install the cluster local gateway, your service and deployment for the local gateway are both named `cluster-local-gateway`.
+You do not need to update the `config-istio` configmap under `knative-serving` namespace, because Knative Serving can use this local gateway cluster-local-gateway by default.

+### Updating the `config-istio` configmap to use a non-default local gateway

 However, if you create custom service and deployment for local gateway with a name other than `cluster-local-gateway`, you need to update gateway configmap `config-istio` under `knative-serving` namespace.

-Run the following command:
+1. Run the following command:

 ```shell
 kubectl edit configmap config-istio -n knative-serving
 ```

-Replace the `local-gateway.knative-serving.cluster-local-gateway` field with the custom service.
+2. Replace the `local-gateway.knative-serving.cluster-local-gateway` field with the custom service.
 If you name both of the service and deployment after `custom-local-gateway` under the namespace `istio-system`, it should be updated to:

 ```